silencht/televuer/README.md

     - pass-through: VR shows the real world through the VR headset cameras; no image from zmq or webrtc is displayed (even if enabled).

-    - fov: a small window in the center shows the robot's first-person view, while the surrounding area shows the real world.
+    - ego: a small window in the center shows the robot's first-person view, while the surrounding area shows the real world.

 2. Enhanced Immersion

-    Adjusted the image plane height for immersive and fov modes to provide a more natural and comfortable VR experience
+    Adjusted the image plane height for immersive and ego modes to provide a more natural and comfortable VR experience

 ### V3.0 🏷️ brings updates:
 1. Added `pass_through` interface to enable/disable the pass-through mode.